Timeboxing breakout sessions effectively

 "You are not managing one 24-minute conversation.
 You are completing four short tasks."

-What to say at transitions
+What should you say at transitions?

 At 6-minute mark: